 What exactly is flattening the curve and how can I help?

 The terms “social distancing” and “flattening the curve” were terms very few of us had ever heard in early 2020, much less used.
 If you have been tuned in to the news and media recently, they have become the new buzz words.
 When it comes to healthcare, what do these words mean?
 Learn more about it by clicking here Flattening the Curve

 When is it time to reopen the economy?

 The White House COVID-19 Task Force has developed a three-phased approach based on the advice of public health experts, Dr. Anthony Fauci and Dr. Deborah Birx.
 These much-anticipated steps to reopen our economy will help state and local officials determine how and when to make the changes that will get people back to work safely and continue to protect American lives.
 As our local economy continues to reopen, under the direction of our state and local leaders, be sure to continue using caution when around others and in public places.
 Click Here for More Information

 What do I do if I suspect that I have been exposed to COVID-19?

-It is important to emphasize that if you are experiencing shortness of breath or respiratory distress please report to your nearest Emergency room or call 911.
+It is important to emphasize that if you are experiencing trouble breathing, persistent pain or pressure in the chest, new confusion or inability to arouse, or bluish lips or face please report to your nearest Emergency room or call 911.
+There could be other serious side-effects so if you have any troubling symptoms consult your medical provider ASAP.
 Be sure to make all those who come into contact with you of your suspected condition so they can take precautions to not contract the possible COVID-19.